Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Statement of Main Results

 \begin{theorem} Given a rod data set respecting the generalized compatibility condition, there exists a unique harmonic map $\varphi\colon\mathbb{R}^3\setminus\Gamma\rightarrow G_{2(2)}/SO(4)$ having the prescribed singularities and potential values on $\Gamma$ associated with the rod data.
 This map produces a well-behaved stationary bi-axially symmetric solution of the 5D minimal supergravity equations without degenerate horizons. \end{theorem}

 The organization of this paper is as follows.
 In Sections \ref{sec3} and \ref{sec4} dimensional reduction is carried out to the 2D orbit space, and the harmonic map problem is defined.
 Section \ref{sec5} is dedicated to a description and relation between the various charges associated with stationary bi-axisymmetric minimal supergravity.
 An approximate solution to the singular harmonic map problem is constructed in Section \ref{sec6}, and the full existence/uniqueness is carried out together with the proofs of our main results in Sections \ref{sec7} and \ref{sec8}.
+Lastly, two appendices are included to address the relationship between conical singularities and geometric regularity, and to compute the Mazur quantity.